(214) 225-3042

 Does It Cost Money to Add a Name to a Deed?

 Yes, there are costs involved, though they can be modest.
-County filing fees typically run around $20 for a single-page deed, plus notarization fees of roughly $10 to $50.
+Dallas County charges $25 for the first page of a deed and $4 for each page after that, plus $10 to $50 for notarization.
 Attorney or document preparation fees add anywhere from a few hundred dollars to around $1,000, depending on complexity.
-A transfer or documentary stamp tax may also apply if any monetary consideration is listed on the deed.
+Texas charges no transfer tax or documentary stamp tax, so a deed here costs you the recording fee and not much else.

 What Is the Best Way to Add Someone to a Deed?